Joelb991/Bandcamp_Album-of-the-Day/README.md

 # Bandcamp Featured Album Web Scraping
-Web scraping Project of BandCamp's daily/weekly featured album
+Web scraping Project of BandCamp's featured album of the day.

 Below is a snapshot of the final cleaned data set: